oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/README.md

   You can get the AI Kit from [Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#analytics-kit). <br> See [*Get Started with the Intel® AI Analytics Toolkit for Linux**](https://www.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux) for AI Kit installation information and post-installation steps and scripts.

-  TensorFlow* is ready for use once you finish the Intel® AI Analytics Toolkit (AI Kit).
+  TensorFlow* or Pytorch* are ready for use once you finish installing and configuring the Intel® AI Analytics Toolkit (AI Kit).

 ### For Intel® DevCloud